muppet3000/homeassistant-growatt_server_api/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-The comment blocks are here to guide you, please do not delete any sections and follow the instructions, this will help to provide the best response to your bug
+The comment blocks are here to guide you, please do not delete any sections and follow the instructions, this will help to provide the best response to your bug.

+Remember you can click the 'preview' button to see what your bug report looks like before posting it.
 -->

 **Describe the bug**